 The website and this project page will be updated to reflect the changes in tenure boundary and the results of the 2016 exploration efforts.

-Consolidated in 2016, Eagle Plains had completed a number of individual agreements with third-parties and received title to individual dispositions in the area north and south of Claude Resources’ Seabee Mine property located 125km west of LaRonge, Saskatchewan.
+Consolidated in 2016, Eagle Plains had completed a number of individual agreements with third-parties and received title to individual dispositions in the area north and south of Claude Resources’ Seabee Mine property located 125km east of LaRonge, Saskatchewan.
 Combined with Eagle Plains’ existing tenures in the area, Kettle Falls and Eisler lake, the total land area is now 33,460 ha.
 The project is transected by the Churchill R. and is accessible by boat or fixed wing aircraft from Missinipe/Otter Lake, located 100 km west of the property and serviced by an all season gravel road.

 - Excellent geology favourable for gold deposits